GauravWalia19/Algorithms-and-Data-Structures/docs/define.md

 ### Linear Data Structures

 Data Structures in which data is organised linear and in sequential order.
-For example Arrays,Queues,etc.
+For example

+* Arrays,
+* Lists,
+* Queues,etc.

 ### Non Linear Data Structures

 Data Structures in which data is organised in non linear and in non-sequenstial order.
-For example Trees,Graphs,etc.
+For example

-## :rocket: TIME COMPLEXITY

-Time Complexity tell about **how much time an algorithm will take to solve the problem**.

-## :rocket: SPACE COMPLEXITY

-Space Complexity tells about **how much memory an algorithm will take to solve the problem**.
+* Trees,
+* Graphs,etc.

 ## :rocket: Big O Notation

-Big O Notation is a way of expressing the complexity related to number of items that an algorthm will deal with.
-It will tell for how many inputs the algorithm will support.
-It is represented by O().
+* Big O Notation is a way of expressing the complexity related to number of items that an algorthm will deal with.
+* It will tell for how many inputs the algorithm will support.
+* It is represented by **O()**.
+* It will tell us the **Worst Case (Maximum time to solve the problem)** of the Algorithm.
+* Theoritically
+> f(n) <= c * g(n)